entelecheia/ekorpkit-config/README.md

 #### CLI Help

-To see the available configurations for CLI run the command:
+To see the available configurations for CLI, run the command:

 ```bash
 ekorpkit --help